A crash in Toronto

 V Bike handlebars with bell

-While bike-share bicycles, including this one, use a lot of unconventional parts so they can’t be removed and re-used, this bicycle had conventional quill pedals which could accept toe clips and straps.
+While bike-share bicycles, including this one, use a lot of unconventional parts so they can’t be removed and re-used, this bicycle had conventional quill pedals which could accept toe clips and straps well, they could if they had bolt holes for the toe clips.

 The charity organization Bikes Not Bombs was happy to take the bike as a donation — I figured that they could figure out a use for it, modifying it if needed, if anyone could!